AhmedSalih3d/SPHExample/README.md

 the MDBC examples provides a graphical CPU view when ProfileView tooling is available.
 Use the tables for trustworthy phase-level wall time and allocations.

+### Output scheduling and background writes

+The solver advances through one continuous timestep loop. `OutputTimes` only defines sampling deadlines; it does not restart neighbor construction, derivative initialization, or adaptive timestep state.
+A timestep is shortened only at the final `SimulationTime`, so changing visualization cadence does not change the integration sequence.
+`SimulationMetaData.TimeSteps` records every accepted physical timestep, rather than one sample per output frame.

+`SingleNeighborTimeStepping` periodically re-evaluates its carried derivative from the accepted full state every 20 physical steps.
+This suppresses the long-time staggered drift without changing the requested simulation inputs, and the correction cadence is based only on integration steps, never output events.
+It adds one neighbor evaluation on correction steps (about 5% at this interval);
+a derivative refresh caused by a neighbor-list rebuild satisfies the same correction and is not duplicated.

+A snapshot is taken from the first completed timestep at or after each deadline.
+The file therefore records the state's actual simulation time, which can be slightly later than the requested deadline.
+If one timestep crosses several deadlines, the corresponding frames intentionally contain the same state and timestamp; exact-time output would require interpolation.

+VTKHDF writes run in one persistent `Threads.@spawn` writer task while the solver continues on the other Julia threads.
+Launch with at least two threads (for example, `julia --threads=auto`) to overlap blocking HDF5 work with simulation.
+Particle snapshots use a bounded two-buffer pool: if storage cannot sustain the requested output rate, the solver waits instead of dropping frames or allowing memory use to grow without bound.
+Finalization always waits for queued writes to finish, so reducing output frequency still reduces total data-copying and HDF5 work.

 ## Help

 Questions or issues can be posted on the GitHub issue tracker.
 Response times may vary but all feedback is welcome.